Brainless-Loco/hard-rock-song-lyrics-api/README.md

 You can also collapse lyrics and details anytime.
 I showed the lyrics in the same div where song name is shown.
 That's why it took more time to complete.

 Github Page Link: https://brainless-loco.github.io/hard-rock-song-lyrics-api/

+A huge thanks to Stack-overflow as always!
+Without Stack-overflow, it wouldn't be possible for me.